jonrandy/metho/README.md

 # Metho - A new method for methods

 A small library to allow you to safely add 'dynamic properties' to objects, with the help of Symbols.
-This is useful for 'monkey patching' native JavaScript types to give them new capabilities (see [metho-number](https://github.com/jonrandy/metho-number), [metho-set](https://github.com/jonrandy/metho-set), [metho-function](https://github.com/jonrandy/metho-function), [metho-array](https://github.com/jonrandy/metho-array), and [metho-string](https://github.com/jonrandy/metho-string)).
+This is useful (among other things) for 'monkey patching' native JavaScript types to give them new capabilities (see [metho-number](https://github.com/jonrandy/metho-number), [metho-set](https://github.com/jonrandy/metho-set), [metho-function](https://github.com/jonrandy/metho-function), [metho-array](https://github.com/jonrandy/metho-array), and [metho-string](https://github.com/jonrandy/metho-string)).

 Some examples of what is possible: